ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-When we run this, we see that the first request finishes before the second because it is started first and "blocks" until it is done.
+When we run this, we see that the first request finishes before the second because it is started first and blocks until it is done.

 Let's try interleaving these iterators to get a form of concurrency.